Sonlight is Serious about High School Homeschooling

 The tone and color of these latter books is heavier and darker than we would prefer, but we believe Christian high school students need to prepare themselves to face the realities of the world in which they will soon be independent decision-makers and leaders.
 This is a great opportunity to prepare your students: especially now, while they are still at home and have instant access to your input, influence and feedback (not to mention the thorough notes in the Instructor's Guide).

 Besides the more literary works, Level 300 includes well over a dozen biographies, historical works and historical novels.
 Books like Parallel Journeys, Red Scarf Girl, and Made You Look will show you what the 20th Century was all about.

 20th Century World History also comes with Literary Analysis and Creative Writing programs built in.
 The Instructor's guide offers two Creative Writing assignments with instructions each week: a skills-builder and a more "production"-oriented assignment.
 These help students with everything from defining their purpose and outlining a paper, to creating smooth transitions in time frames, and eliminating the passive voice.

-Through the sonlight Civics/American Government program your teen will come to understand American civil government as it is today; not only how the government works but why it works as it does.
+Through the Sonlight American Government and Economics program your teen will come to understand American civil government as it is today; not only how the government works but why it works as it does.
 Your son or daughter's study will begin with the cultural and historical background that led to the U.S. Constitution as written.
 Your child will examine the Constitution itself, and then study how the historical events and social currents of the past two centuries have altered Americans' understanding of the Constitution.

 The Core 400 program incorporates Bible study in a way that none of our other programs do.
-Rushdoony's Institutes of Biblical Law and North's Tools of Dominion: The Case Laws of Exodus lead your teen to think through issues of civil government from a biblical perspective.
+God and Politics and Mangalwadi's Truth and Transformation lead your teen to think through issues of civil government and culture from a biblical perspective.